Egg-03/PaperTrail-PersistenceAPI/README.md

 #### Healthcheck Endpoint

-The bot exposes an `/actuator/health` endpoint on port 8081.
+The Persistence API exposes an `/actuator/health` endpoint on port 8081.
 This endpoint simply returns 200 OK with a body and is intended for platforms or uptime monitors to check if the API Service is alive.

 ---